pmean/build-website/text/05/DishonestyResearch.md

 > > approximation of the truth in the face of purposeful manipulation of
 > > the evidence by vested interests*
 >
-> There\'s no easy answer to this.
+> There's no easy answer to this.
 One positive thing is that one of the
 > most powerful tools in the arsenal of EBM, the systematic review, is
 > the tool that has been used to uncover much of the dishonesty in
 > research.
 So you could argue that we would be a lot worse off if we
-> didn\'t have EBM, because we wouldn\'t even know we were being
+> didn't have EBM, because we wouldn't even know we were being
 > deceived.
 >
 > Another thing to remember is that a lot of research being done has no
 > vested commercial interests.
 The big drug trials get all the
 > attention, but there is a lot more to the practice of medicine than
 > just prescribing drugs.
-I\'m not a doctor, but I suspect that most of
+I'm not a doctor, but I suspect that most of
-> the things that you do to help your patients get better don\'t involve
+> the things that you do to help your patients get better don't involve
 > a pill.
 Do we disregard all of the non-pharmaceutical research just
 > because the research on drugs is possibly tainted?
 >